 You may know of it as a flavoring agent in sambuca and absinthe, or maybe your grandmother sliced fennel bulb for you as a remedy for gassiness and indigestion.
-But fennel has actually been used for its nutritious properties since ancient times and it plays an important role in traditional medicine.
+It turns out fennel has actually been used for its nutritious properties since ancient times, and it plays an important role in traditional medicine.

 Today, this popular vegetable continues to be one of the most widely used herbal plants.
-Fennel essential oil and all parts of the plant are used for cooking, baking and as medicine for over 40 types of disorders.
+Fennel essential oil and all parts of the plant are used for cooking, baking and as medicine for more than 40 types of disorders.

 With its anti-inflammatory, antimicrobial, antiviral, anti-tumor and antispasmodic properties, just to name a few, it’s obvious why fennel has been viewed as a valuable plant for thousands of years.